trimstray/nginx-admins-handbook/README.md

 2) Match the `Host` header field against the `server_name` directive as a string (the exact names hash table)
 3) Match the `Host` header field against the `server_name` directive with a wildcard at the beginning of the string (the hash table with wildcard names starting with an asterisk)

-  - if one is found, that block will be used to serve the request.
-If multiple matches are found, the longest match will be used to serve the request
+    > If one is found, that block will be used to serve the request.
+If multiple matches are found, the longest match will be used to serve the request.

 4) Match the `Host` header field against the `server_name` directive with a wildcard at the end of the string (the hash table with wildcard names ending with an asterisk)

-  - if one is found, that block is used to serve the request.
-If multiple matches are found, the longest match will be used to serve the request
+    > If one is found, that block is used to serve the request.
+If multiple matches are found, the longest match will be used to serve the request.

 5) Match the `Host` header field against the `server_name` directive as a regular expression

-  - the first `server_name` with a regular expression that matches the `Host` header will be used to serve the request
+    > The first `server_name` with a regular expression that matches the `Host` header will be used to serve the request.

 6) If all the `Host` headers doesn't match, then direct to the `listen` directive marked as `default_server`
 7) If all the `Host` headers doesn't match and there is no `default_server`, direct to the first server with a `listen` directive that satisfies first step